solendil/transformation-matrix-js/src/readme.md

     matrix.applyToContext(myContext);

-Get inverse transformation matrix (the matrix you need to apply to get back to a identity matrix from whatever the matrix contains):
+Get inverse transformation matrix (the matrix you need to apply to get back to an identity matrix from whatever the matrix contains):

     var invmatrix = matrix.inverse();